modesty/pdf2json/readme.md

 * 'Height': height of the page in page unit
 * 'HLines': horizontal line array, each line has 'x', 'y' in relative coordinates for positioning, and 'w' for width, plus 'l' for length.
 Both width and length are in page unit
-* 'Vline': vetical line array, each line has 'x', 'y' in relative coordinates for positioning, and 'w' for width, plus 'l' for length.
+* 'Vline': vertical line array, each line has 'x', 'y' in relative coordinates for positioning, and 'w' for width, plus 'l' for length.
 Both width and length are in page unit
 * 'Fills': an array of rectangular area with solid color fills, same as lines, each 'fill' object has 'x', 'y' in relative coordinates for positioning, 'w' and 'h' for width and height in page unit, plus 'clr' to reference a color with index in color dictionary.
 More info about 'color dictionary' can be found at 'Dictionary Reference' section.
-* 'Texts': an array of text blocks with position, actual text and stylying informations:
+* 'Texts': an array of text blocks with position, actual text and styling informations:
     * 'x' and 'y': relative coordinates for positioning
     * 'clr': a color index in color dictionary, same 'clr' field as in 'Fill' object
     * 'A': text alignment, including:
         * left
         * center
         * right
-    * 'R': an array of text run, each text run object has two main foelds:
+    * 'R': an array of text run, each text run object has two main fields:
         * 'T': actual text
         * 'S': style index from style dictionary.
 More info about 'Style Dictionary' can be found at 'Dictionary Reference' section